 Here is how you can start tackling your debt today and let go of hopelessness.

-Get organized – Now that you’ve accepted the first step, it is time to make a plan and get organized.
-In the long run it will help reduce your stress and hopefully help you feel more motivated each time a bill arrives at your fingertips.
+Now that you’ve accepted the first step, it is time to make a plan and get organized.
+In the long run, it will help reduce your stress and hopefully help you feel more motivated each time a bill arrives at your fingertips.

 To get organized, try these pearls of wisdom:

-- Implement a new system: come up with a new way to pay your bills, whether you use an app, a calendar or a spreadsheet, find a way to never miss a bill pay again.
+Implement a new system: come up with a new way to pay your bills, whether you use an app, a calendar, or a spreadsheet, find a way to never miss a bill payment again.

 Take a look at bills you can downgrade on (perhaps your cell phone plan or cable bill).
 Try to find ways to save so you can put more towards your debts.

 It’s always good to investigate your electricity bill as well.
 Perhaps you can save by unplugging unused items or checking to see if they offer a plan where you can pay a similar amount each month (instead of being surprised by the bill).